Mandi district: Subdivisions

-Villages in the district include Janjheli.
+Villages in the district include Janjheli, which falls in Thunag Tehsil.
 It is near Kullu-Manali, around 80 km from Bhunter Airport, 90 km from Kullu and 67 km from Mandi.
-It has thick forests and springs and is a trekking/hiking outpost.
+It has thick deodar forests, sprawling apple orchards, and springs.
+It is a trekking/hiking outpost.
 Shikari Devi is a tourist spot.
 It hosts Himachal Cultural Village, an ethnic village highlighting the culture of Himachal Pradesh.